Capital model

 We have a disciplined approach to capital.
 Capital that is not necessary to maintain operations will be distributed to the shareholders and to avoid accumulation of unnecessary excess capital.

-Potential for distribution of dividend in 2023
+Potential for distribution of dividend

-The distribution potential in 2023 can be assessed by comparing the capital base (including i.a. the expected profit as well as the development in intangible assets) with the solvency requirement.
+The distribution potential can be assessed by comparing the capital base (including i.a. the expected profit as well as the development in intangible assets) with the solvency requirement.
 The solvency cover must be viewed in the light of a conservative level (e.g. 170-190%) which includes an appropriate management buffer to ensure day-to-day operations and the ability to withstand fluctuations, as illustrated below:

 Contact